 This is how the brain works.
 If you are thinking, you are not present and living in the moment.
 The mind can only think about the past or the future, not the present.
 No pun intended, but take a moment and think about this.
 You can only truly be in the present when you feel and embrace one of your senses, hearing, seeing, touching, tasting, and smelling.
 When you begin to live in your head, you need to ground yourself back into your senses, into being present, living in the moment.
 That is why most advice on being present starts with focusing on the breath.

-Strategic leaders are first and foremost thinkers, constantly analyzing the past and trying to paint the elegant path to the future.
-At McKinsey, the thinker vs. feeler dimension of Myers Briggs was the one dimension significantly skewed versus the general population, with ~85% of McKinsey consultants being thinkers versus 50% of the general population.
+Strategic leaders are first and foremost thinkers, constantly analyzing the past and trying to paint an elegant path to the future.
+At McKinsey, the thinker vs. feeler dimension of Myers-Briggs was the one dimension significantly skewed versus the general population, with ~85% of McKinsey consultants being thinkers versus 50% of the general population.
 As a thinker, it is important to try and spend more time in the present, and when thinking, not think too negatively about the past or the future.
 For, obsessive negative thoughts of the past are the realm of depression and obsessive negative thoughts of the future are the realm of anxiety.

 A balanced life is one where we feel calm, energized, grounded, and fulfilled.
-We all find balance in different ways, but it typically involves filling your life with your fair share of work, friends, family, interests, hobbies, spiritual and healthy activities.
+We all find balance in different ways, but it typically involves filling your life with your fair share of work, friends, family, interests, hobbies, and spiritual and healthy activities.
 Typically, stress and being overwhelmed happens when you find yourself unbalanced in your life and focused too much on one dimension of your life, whether it be work, a serious relationship, unhealthy habits, etc.

 Why is being present and balanced important?